custom-components/ble_monitor/info.md

   (positive integer)(Optional) The period in seconds during which the sensor readings are collected and transmitted to Home Assistant after averaging.
 Default value: 60.

-  *To clarify the difference between the sensor broadcast interval and the component measurement period: for example, my LYWSDCGQ transmits 20-25 valuable BT LE messages (RSSI is -75..-70 dBm).
-With the period = 60, the component accumulates all these 20-25 messages, and after the 60 seconds expires, averages them and updates the sensor status in HA.
+  *To clarify the difference between the sensor broadcast interval and the component measurement period: The LYWSDCGQ transmits 20-25 valuable BT LE messages (RSSI is -75..-70 dBm).
+With the period = 60 (seconds), the component accumulates all these 20-25 messages, and after the 60 seconds expires, averages them and updates the sensor status in Home Assistant.
 The period does not affect the consumption of the sensor.
-It only affects the HA sensor update rate and the number of averaged values.
+It only affects the Home Assistant sensor update rate and the number of averaged values.
 We cannot change the frequency with which sensor sends data.*

 **log_spikes**